JoseWil-creator/JoseWil-creator/README.md

 # JoseWil-creator
 **Software Craftsman**
+I am a software developer/software engineer graduating with a BS in Computer Science with a Minor in Mathematics.
+Below are all my coding projects throughtout time to solve assigments and solve real-life problems.
+Why software developer?
+Ever since I got my first laptop, I've been amazed with its extensive capabalities to create anything we can conceptualize.
+I am lookign forward to make professional impact in the software industry!
 <!--
 **JoseWil-creator/JoseWil-creator** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.